Categories

 Company News Newsroom

-In March, Education Secretary Nadhim Zahawi announced that the government is ready to spend £150 million to give every school in England access to a high speed broadband connection by 2025.
+UK invests in digital transformation: In March 2022, Education Secretary Nadhim Zahawi announced that the government is ready to spend £150 million to give every school in England access to a high-speed broadband connection by 2025.

 Following the pandemic, remote learning has seen a boom, initially through necessity but now because it’s been proven to work.
-Technology in classrooms is enabling students to engage in learning in a very different way to how they engaged ten years ago, with EdTech creating IT tools to provide a more engaging, inclusive and individualised learning experience.
+A British Council report noted that after COVID-19, distance and online education received a significant boost, creating new opportunities to reach students globally.
+Technology in classrooms is enabling students to engage in learning in a very different way from how they engaged ten years ago, with EdTech creating IT tools to provide a more engaging, inclusive and individualised learning experience.

 Open to different learning styles and paces